 Verse 17: The servant girl at the door said to Peter, “You also are not one of this man's disciples, are you?”
 He said, “I am not.”

-Later teaching shows that, under special circumstances, Jewish people were permitted to deny their Jewishness if it would save their lives.
+Later teaching shows that Jewish people were permitted to deny their Jewishness if it would save their lives.
 However, what Peter did was not a matter of "Jewishness," but a denial of the Messiah.

-Peter's denial of Jesus seems strange in that he had fought for Jesus only a short time ago, and had followed as He was led away.
+Peter had fought for Jesus only a short time ago and had followed as He was led away, so his denial of Him at this point seems strange

 Although Peter denied being associated with Jesus, John himself shows no concern about the feelings of others regarding his discipleship.